Celebrity Jeopardy! (Saturday Night Live): Sketch

 The participants in each sketch consist of Ferrell, Hammond, the host for the episode, and a third cast member; after Norm Macdonald left the series, the third celebrity would be most frequently played by Jimmy Fallon.
-The sketch uses a mockup of the set that had just debuted on the actual Jeopardy! in November 1996, one month before the first Celebrity Jeopardy! sketch debuted on SNL.
-The actual Jeopardy! would replace the set with a newer version in 2002, months after Ferrell left SNL, even though the same Celebrity Jeopardy! set used during Ferrell's tenure as a regular cast member would be recycled for each of its three subsequent appearances since Ferrell's departure.
+The sketch uses a mock-up of the first set designed for the real Jeopardy! by production designer Naomi Slodki (the "sushi bar" set), introduced one month before the first sketch; this set remains in use for all fifteen sketches, including the three return appearances of the sketch after Ferrell's departure, which were produced after the set's basis was retired.

 The sketch often begins at the start of the Double Jeopardy! round.
 Trebek welcomes the audience and, occasionally, apologizes for an offense or incident that occurred before the break.
 He then introduces the celebrity contestants and reveals their scores, which are either $0, a negative score, or a very low positive score.
-Many times, the contestants refuse or fail to select an appropriate category and dollar value from the game board, grinding the game to a halt and often requiring Trebek to choose one himself.
-As the celebrities' growing ineptitude and lack of interest became apparent, the subject matter used for categories shifted from normal topics (such as "Movies" and "Popular Music") to more childish topics, categories with titles giving not-so-subtle hints as to the correct response without reading the clues (such as "Famous Kareem Abdul-Jabbars" or "Countries between Mexico and Canada"), and those requiring no responses whatsoever (such as "Automatic Points" or "Tie Your Shoe").
+Many times, the contestants refuse or fail to select an appropriate category and dollar value from the game board, grinding the game to a halt and often requiring Trebek to choose them himself.
+As the celebrities' growing ineptitude and lack of interest became apparent, the subject matter used for categories shifted from normal topics (such as "Movies" and "Popular Music") to more childish topics, categories with titles giving not-so-subtle hints as to the correct response without reading the clues (such as "Colors that end in 'urple'", "Countries between Mexico and Canada", and "Current Black Presidents"), and those requiring no responses whatsoever (such as "Automatic Points" or "Tie Your Shoe").
 Recurring Jeopardy! category "Potent Potables" appears in every sketch but is never selected, and when it finally is chosen, it results in an inadvertently offensive pre-recorded Video Daily Double involving Bill Cosby.

-Instead of buzzing in with the correct questions, contestants either give horribly incorrect responses or say things that have nothing to do with the game, frustrating Trebek, who does nothing to hide his contempt for the celebrities' performance.
+Instead of buzzing in with the correct questions, contestants either give wildly incorrect responses or say things that have nothing to do with the game, frustrating Trebek, who does nothing to hide his contempt for the celebrities' performance.
 Trebek's mood is also exacerbated by Connery's pranks and antics, which include making sexual jokes at Trebek's expense, deliberately misreading or vandalizing the categories on the board to turn them into sexually suggestive phrases (such as "Let It Snow" as "Le Tits, Now" or "Catch These Men" as "Catch the Semen"; or in terms of vandalizing, "I Have a Chardonnay" as "I Have a hardon"), and implying that he has had sexual relations with Trebek's mother.